andrewcumming/phys457/lecture25.md

 $$\Rightarrow \left|\braket{2p|\mathbf{\epsilon}\cdot\hat{\mathbf{r}}|1s}\right|^2 = {2^{15}\over 3^{10}} a_0^2$$

 In this case we need to start in the $m=0$ 2p state, otherwise the angular integration will vanish.
-Townsend discusses the other polarizations (see section 14.7): $m=-1$ or $m=+1$ correspond to choosing polarizations which are linear combinations of $x$ and $y$ (circular polarizations).
-We are out of time to go through the details, but averaging over all polarizations gives an extra factor of $1/3$.
+Townsend discusses the other polarization components (see section 14.7): $m=-1$ or $m=+1$ correspond to polarization components that are linear combinations of $x$ and $y$ (circular polarizations).
+We are out of time to go through the details, but averaging over all polarizations gives an extra factor of $1/3$ and angular-dependences cancel (so on average there is no preferred direction for the outgoing photon).
 Finally, we can integrate over the different outgoing directions to get the total decay rate

 $$\Gamma = \int d\Omega {\alpha \omega^3 d\Omega\over 2\pi c^2} {2^{15}\over 3^{11}}a_0^2 = \alpha {2^{16}\over 3^{11}} \left({a_0\over\lambda}\right)^2 \omega.$$